-Wreck This App for iOS review
+Wreck This App full review

 If you've ever heard of Keri Smith, then you'll probably be familiar with her bestselling books about creativity, including Mess: The Manual of Accidents and Mistakes, and Wreck This Journal.
 Now, Keri has teamed up with Penguin to create Wreck This App, an iOS version of her popular series.

 In short, the books, and now the app, are designed to be inspirational and enable users to get creative by giving prompts such as 'fill this page with good thoughts' and 'doodle over the top of this page and in the margins.'

 Wreck This App has over 50 pages to 'wreck', which can be achieved by using the power of imagination and the 12 tools found at the bottom of the page, including a pencil, smudge tool, drip tool and paintbrush.
 We like that you can use the camera tool to take photographs with your device while using the app, and we also like the drip tool, as moving the iPad or iPhone changes the speed and direction that the drip falls.
 It took us a few minutes to figure out that you can access other tools by scrolling the toolbar at the bottom, so we thought we'd point that out for you.

 Some of the pages are quite fun, such as 'Choose a photo of yourself you dislike.
 Deface.' and 'Add a page from a magazine.
 Circle or record words you like.'
 But others, such as 'Tap this page' which simply makes holes in the page to reveal a wooden texture behind, seem pretty pointless and just a way to add more content to the app.
 For £5.49, we think that anyone thinking of buying the app should be really confident that their mind is creative enough to make a prompt such as 'Draw lines and smear them' occupy them for more than a few seconds.